About the School

-Over 440 students are enrolled as majors in the School of Music.
-This size is ideal in affording a pleasant atmosphere ensuring complete instrumentation for the larger ensembles as well as individual attention for students in private applied music study, in classes, and in the many small ensembles.
+More than 500 students are enrolled as majors in the School of Music.
+This size is ideal in affording a pleasant atmosphere and ensuring complete instrumentation for the larger ensembles as well as individual attention for students in private applied music study, in classes, and in the many small ensembles.

-Performance facilities include 541-seat Hemmle Recital Hall which houses an 84-rank Holtkamp Organ consisting of 4469 pipes.
+Performance facilities include the 541-seat Hemmle Recital Hall, which houses an 84-rank Holtkamp Organ consisting of 4,469 pipes.
 Also used for performances are Fazioli and Steinway concert grand pianos, a Kingston French double harpsichord, and a Martin harpsichord.
 The campus is also fortunate to have a 36-bell carillon.

 Texas Tech music graduates have distinguished themselves in a variety of ways, from winning Fulbright and other advanced study fellowships to performing professionally.
 Many are outstanding teachers in public schools, colleges and universities, while others have achieved fame in such specialized areas as electronic music or performance on the Metropolitan Opera stage.